mgerstgrasser/super/README.md

-# suPER - Shared Multi-Agent Prioritized Experience Replay
+# SUPER - Shared Multi-Agent Prioritized Experience Relay

-Matthias Gerstgrasser, Tom Danino, Sarah Keren
+Matthias Gerstgrasser, Tom Danino, Sarah Keren, NeurIPS 2023

-[suPER](https://matthias.gerstgrasser.net/files/suPER-preprint.pdf) is a multi-agent DQN algorithm, sharing high td-error experiences among agents similarly to how experiences are sampled from the replay buffer in (single-agent) DQN with PER.
+[SUPER](https://arxiv.org/abs/2311.00865) is a multi-agent DQN algorithm, sharing high td-error experiences among agents similarly to how experiences are sampled from the replay buffer in (single-agent) DQN with PER.

+Update: We are in the process of contributing SUPER back into mainline RLLib: [https://github.com/ray-project/ray/pull/41079](https://github.com/ray-project/ray/pull/41079)

 ## Installation